Vano Iantbelidze

 Ivane "Vano" Iantbelidze (ვანო იანტბელიძე; born on January 14, 1954, in Samtredia, Georgian SSR) is a Soviet and Georgian film, television and stage actor.

 Life and career

-Vano (Ivane) Iantbelidze born January 14, 1954, in Samtredia, Georgian SSR (then a republic of the Soviet Union).
+Vano (Ivane) Iantbelidze was born January 14, 1954, in Samtredia, Georgian SSR (then a republic of the Soviet Union).

 In 1971, he left secondary school.

 Studying at the first year theatrical institute, Vano Iantbelidze debuted in Leonid Bykov's movie One-Two, Soldiers Were Going..., 1973).
 Further Bykov called Iantbelidze in the following movie "Only Old Men Are Going to Battle., 1976)".

-In 1975, Vano Iantbelidze graduated Shota Rustaveli Theatre and Film University and the same year becomes the actor of Telavi state drama theater on which scene he played more than 150 roles.
-Because of high employment on a theatrical scene further, the actor seldom appeared at cinema.
+In 1975, Vano Iantbelidze graduated Shota Rustaveli Theatre and Film University and in the same year became the actor of Telavi state drama theater on which scene he played more than 150 roles.
+Because of high employment on a theatrical scene further, the actor seldom appeared in cinema.